 These asset classes are also being boosted at a European level through the creation of the Capital Markets Union and the authorization of Loan Originating Funds.
 All these investment forms enable to capture illiquidity premiums with less volatility than listed investment vehicles.
 In addition to purely economic considerations in terms of risk-return, the selection of the investment vehicle plays a crucial role in tapping into these asset classes.
 A thorough analysis is essential in this selection process to ensure optimal access with regard to regulatory and tax aspects.

 Liquid alternative investments – “Liquid Alternatives”, for short – are also gaining investors’ attention.
 Strategies that were only accessible through hedge funds previously, can now be implemented in a liquid UCITS format.
 As a result, even highly regulated investors can capture alternative risk premiums such as value, carry and momentum.
 The respective product spectrum ranges from long-only approaches in the context of an index-optimized smart-beta strategy to strategies that use long and short positions combined with leverage to build exposure to alternative risk premiums.

 Many investors face major challenges due to the low interest rate environment, weak economic growth and high volatility in capital markets.
 Alongside the introduction of risk-based investment regulations such as Solvency II and various rules relating to pension schemes (e.g. risk guidelines) in recent years, investors have actively interacted with their regulators to achieve a relaxation of the requirements around a number of alternative asset classes.
 Many of these asset classes are in fact no longer considered to be “alternative”.

-With such investments, we believe that it is not only essential to obtain an in-depth understanding of the relevant asset class, but also to address regulatory, tax and accounting challenges confronting our investors.
+With such investments, we believe that it is not only essential to obtain an in-depth understanding of the relevant asset class, but to also gain a thorough understanding of the regulatory, tax and accounting Frameworks of our investors.